Essential PACS System for Radiology Guide

 - Communication networks – These networks enable a smooth transmission of medical data between all the components within the PACS environment, other external applications, and play a key role in transmitting data to remote locations.

 - PACS archive and server – Any patient information and imaging files are archived within the main working center of the system, the PACS server.
 Data storage and archiving is managed via the server’s two main components: archive system and storage media (database).
+Furthermore, Vendor Neutral Archive (VNA) consolidates, standardizes, and archives PACS images and data into a central, interoperable, highly accessible digital storehouse.
+In this way, you can eliminate the siloed storage groups coming from different healthcare departments' PACS systems such as Radiology PACS.

 - Integrated display workstations (WS) – The display WS’s are key in enabling the clinical interpretation of the images generated via the multiple modalities.
 Using these WS’s, radiologists and clinicians can determine primary diagnosis, thus their alternate name, diagnostic WS’s.
 Basic image processing functions provided by the WS’s include access, manipulation, evaluation, and documentation.